MAVProxyUser/XiaomiCyberDog-k91/README.md

 Files left in /data/data/com.xiaomi.athena_remocons/files/mmkv/spUtils seemingly ties the current dog mode and settings to a Xiaomi account session
 /data/data/com.xiaomi.athena_remocons/files/mmkv/<serialnumber> seems to tie the serial to the dogs settings, including the "room map"

+The app forces the end user to login before being able to control the dog.
+The needs to be neutered.<br>
+You are also forced to read the manual, privacy policy, legal statement, etc.

 # Passwords and systems